 In fact, if you’re crowdfunding, you’re building a community, whether it's intentional or not.

-The key to making that community work for you is all about taking control of how those conversations unfold.
-You want to make sure that backers feel that they are connected with you and your product, so when they are spreading the word about your campaign, they can talk about how great you and your product are.
+The key to making your community work for you is all about taking control of how those conversations unfold.
+You want to make sure that backers feel connected with you and your product, so when they are spreading the word about your campaign, they can talk about how great you and your product are.
 When things go wrong or you fall behind your timeline, which often happens when creating something new, your backers will be more forgiving if you’ve taken their feedback seriously and kept them updated on your campaign status.